A Guide to Psychology and its Practice

 and Answers

 I have been in psychotherapy (four times a week) for over four years now.
-It seems to me that in the past few months my therapist has become distant.
+It seems to me that in the past few months my psychotherapist has become distant.
 He rarely talks with me now.
 There are some days when we will go an entire session and he may say one sentence.
-I realize that one of the things that I’ve done consistently in therapy is not talk, I just find that I don’t have anything to say, or I’m not feeling anything.
+I realize that one of the things that I’ve done consistently in psychotherapy is not talk, I just find that I don’t have anything to say, or I’m not feeling anything.
 Does my therapist’s silence sound like a change in therapeutic technique?
 I’ve asked him why he is so quiet and he never responds or tries to explain what he is doing.
 I’m starting to feel frustrated and alienated (and hurt).
 I’ve tried to talk to him about this, but he doesn’t say anything.
 I’m wondering if I just need to leave therapy.

 Leave therapy?
 You haven’t even started.